MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 <!-- Device-{ProfileName}-DomainNameInformationList-{dniRowId}-Persistent-Description-Begin -->
 <!-- Description-Source-DDF -->
-A boolean value that specifies if the rule being added should persist even when the VPN is not connected.
+A boolean value that specifies if the rule being added should persist even when the VPN isn't connected.
 <!-- Device-{ProfileName}-DomainNameInformationList-{dniRowId}-Persistent-Description-End -->

 <!-- Device-{ProfileName}-DomainNameInformationList-{dniRowId}-Persistent-Editable-Begin -->